 The Company established an audit committee on 14 February 2017 with written terms of reference in compliance with Rule 5.28 of the GEM Listing Rules and Code Provision D.3 of the CG Code.
-The duties of the audit committee include, among others, (a) making recommendations to the Board on the appointment, re-appointment and removal of the external auditor and approving the remuneration and terms of engagement of the external auditor; (b) reviewing the Group's consolidated financial statements, the annual report and accounts, the half-year report and quarterly report, and significant financial reporting judgments contained therein; and (c) reviewing the financial controls, internal control and risk management systems.
+The duties of the audit committee include, among others, (a) making recommendations to the Board on the appointment, re-appointment and removal of the external auditor and approving the remuneration and terms of engagement of the external auditor; (b) reviewing the Group's consolidated financial statements, the annual report and accounts and the half-year report, and significant financial reporting judgments contained therein; and (c) reviewing the financial controls, internal control and risk management systems.

-The audit committee consists of three independent non-executive Directors, namely Mr. Wong Sui Chi, Ms. Ha Yee Lan Elaine and Mr. Wu Chi King.
+The audit committee consists of three independent non-executive Directors, namely Mr. Wong Sui Chi, Ms. Yin Suying and Mr. Wu Chi King.
 Mr. Wong Sui Chi is the chairman of the audit committee.
-During the year ended 31 December 2023, five meetings were being held for audit committee.
+During the year ended 31 December 2024, 3 meetings were being held for audit committee.